What We Do:

 - Develop competitive Olympic archery efforts that create a clear path for skilled young archers to reach the goal of being an Olympic champion.

-- Develop and support archery programs that introduce target shooting and/or other forms of archery to all people including youth, senior, and disabled archers.
+- Develop and support archery programs that introduce target archery at the grassroots level by introducing Olympic style archery to sports enthusiasts including youth, senior, and physically challenged.

-- Support the growth of all types of archery competition.
+- Support the growth of all types of archery competition through national organizations.

-- Promote the building and refurbishing of ranges open to the public to make them attractive and accessible to all archers.
+- Promote the building of archery centers, new archery ranges and refurbished existing ranges open to the public to enhance enjoyment and accessibility for the archery community.

-- Support bowhunting education, promotion, and habitat development and protection programs.
+- Support bow hunting education, promotion, habitat development and protection programs through national archery organizations and conservation organizations

-- Provide archery bow kits to camps, 4H Clubs, schools or organizations that support recurve style archery
+- Provide archery kits to camps, 4H Clubs, schools and/or organizations that support recurve style archery.

 What We Don’t Do: